4 Places to Visit During a Cotswolds from London Day Trip

 For a true relaxing retreat, however, you should look no further than the idyllic villages of the Cotswolds.
 Traveling to this protected countryside is the quickest one day getaway from London, meaning you’ll spend more time exploring rather than sitting in a cramped coach.
 Rolling hills and vibrant market towns will transport you back 700 years as you take in the timeless natural beauty of these breathtaking provincial landscapes.

 In a hurry?
-Here’s a time-stamped overview of the detailed Cotswolds getaway you’ll find below:
+Here’s a time-stamped overview of the detailed Cotswolds from London one day getaway you’ll find below:

 8:55 - 9:10 AM: ☕ Grab coffee from Urban Baristas before your tour (15 min)